 You are allowed to stay and volunteer in Botswana on a tourist visa for up to 90 days.
 Days that you spend on arrival and departure in South Africa count towards the 90 days for Botswana as well.
 Whether you can receive your tourist visa upon arrival at the airport in South Africa or whether you need to apply for a tourist visa at an Embassy depends on your nationality.

 We strongly recommend that you take out full personal insurance cover.
-This should include cover for medical expenses, protection against theft, and protection against loss of fees, should the whole or part of a programme or activity or accommodation not be attended.
+This should include protection against theft and against loss of fees, should the whole or part of a programme or activity or accommodation not be attended.

 Before you go bungee jumping or white-water rafting, please check if this is covered by your insurance.
 It is possible to buy extra insurance to cover most adventure activities, and it is recommended that you do so.